 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container; they weigh two to four times more than asphalt per square.
-For these jobs, we route in a reinforced 30-yard low-wall bin with thicker sides and a heavier floor plate: we cap the fill volume well below the visual rim to keep axle weight legal.
-We haul this heavy gear on a lowboy; for lighter materials, check our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt per square.
+For these jobs, we route a reinforced 30-yard bin with a heavier floor plate; the low-wall profile allows us to cap the fill volume well below the visual rim to maintain legal axle weight.
+We use a lowboy to set the unit.
+We also manage your general construction debris service for mixed loads on-site.

 Same-day Pickup for Fast Roof Project Turnover